sonata-project/dev-kit/doc/CONTRIBUTING.md

 #### The content

-A Pull Request should concern one and **only one** subject.
+Ideally, a Pull Request should concern one and **only one** subject, so that it remains clear, and independant changes can be merged quickly.

-If you want to fix a typo and improve the performance of a process, you have to do two **separated** PR.
+If you want to fix a typo and improve the performance of a process, you should try as much as possible to it in a **separate** PR, so that we can quickly merge one while discussing the other.

 The goal is to have a clear commit history and make possible revert easier.

 If you found an issue/typo while writing your change that is not related to your work, please do another PR for that.
+In some rare cases, you might be forced to do it on the same PR.
+In this kind of situation, please add a comment on your PR explaining why you feel it is the case.

 #### The base branch